 While truing up for FY 2016-17 the Commission has been primarily guided by the following principles:

-Controllable parameters have been considered at the level approved as per the MYT Order, unless the Commission considers that there are valid reasons for revision of the same.
+- Controllable parameters have been considered at the level approved as per the MYT Order, unless the Commission considers that there are valid reasons for revision of the same. - Uncontrollable parameters have been revised, based on the actual performance observed.